willardshikami/how-browsers-work/README.md

-# howBrowsersWork
+## howBrowsersWork
-A clear description of how a browser functions
+<dd>This project talks about the functionalities of a browser and how it reads the different resources to display a webpage</dd>